Libya Unity Govt Seizes Airbase In New Blow For Rival Haftar - UrduPoint

 Haftar's forces had occupied Al-Watiya since 2014, and used it as a launchpad for air attacks on GNA positions.

-But according to military sources all his aircraft have been destroyed in battle for Tripoli.
+According to military sources all his aircraft have been destroyed in the battle for Tripoli.

+Lacher said the withdrawal of Haftar's fighters from Al-Watiya would ease pressure on GNA forces.

 "It also strengthens the sense among anyone except Haftar's true believers that his war is unwinnable," he added.